BEING PRESENT FOR OTHERS AT DEATH

 “It’s through dance that I found what you would call faith.
 I was not a religious, and I’m not a religious person, but yes, I have faith, I believe.
 I can tell you about a time I had to rely upon my faith: the moment when my father was dying in my arms.
 Even in that moment I knew he was going.
 It was tough for both of us, but tougher for him because he was fighting it.
 I was like, ‘Don’t fight it, go peacefully.’
 I was just trying to call whatever I knew I could call to help.
 Go peacefully.
 I mean it’s tough, tough on us, tough on you.
 And there was a moment, the moment he left; there was a sound, there was a sensation in the sternum.
 It was like a ‘pop.’
 I don’t know whether it was his soul or my soul…or what?
 It was just a click, a pop.
 And that was it, he was gone.”

-I met Dodo (Faradoon Bujwala) in Mumbai and it is hard to be in his presence and not be affected by his love of life and people.
-Born and raised Zoroastrian, Dodo has migrated to a belief in the Divine that spans all living beings not limited by but actually enhanced by his upbringing.
-As his father lay dying in his arms, he recalled one of the Zoroastrian prayers that his father needed to hear and was surprised that his son remembered!
+I met Faredoon “Dodo” Bhujwala in Mumbai and it was hard to be in his presence and not be affected by his love of life and people.
+Raised as a Zoroastrian, Dodo has migrated to a belief in the Divine that spans all living beings—not limited but enhanced by his upbringing.
+As his father lay dying in his arms, Dodo remembered and recited one of the important Zoroastrian prayers.
+His father was surprised that Dodo remembered!
 I was deeply moved by Dodo’s story of his father’s death and being present to the very final moments of his life.

-I am sad that I was not present for my own father’s death 3 years ago.
+I am sad that I was not present for my own father’s death in 2015.
 It was something I always hoped to be present for and to hold his hand as he took his last breath.
-My father died in the middle of the night, about 1am, lying in hospice alone.
+My father died in the middle of the night, about 1 am, lying in a hospice, alone.
 I saw my father the night before and kissed his forehead, blessing him on his journey ahead.
-But I never knew that would be the last time I would see him.
+But I did not suspect it would be the last time I would see him.